 The downside of Gore-Tex, or "waterproof" shoes & boots is that they are more expensive, aren't very breathable, and usually don't dry as quick as non-gore-tex shoes.
 There are some exceptions to this rule - Montrail comes to mind - but mostly it will depend on what's available near you and what fits your foot best (best to try on footwear in person, rather than order "blindly" online).

-The biggest negative to waterproof shoes on Kauai is that on a really hot day you're feet will likely bake in them, and actually be wet from sweat.
+The biggest negative to waterproof shoes on Kauaʻi is that on a really hot day you're feet will likely bake in them, and actually be wet from sweat.
 That being said, if it's a cool and/or wet day your feet will most likely be happier in them.
 Since we are usually just doing short day hikes, non-waterproof trail running-style hiking shoe will work best.
 I look for ones with good tread that fit snugly & securely around my foot.
-My personal favorite brands of trail running shoes are Brooks, Montrail, and Inov-8
+My personal favorite brand of trail running shoe is Hoka One One - this is due to the amazing amount of support and cushioning their shoes provide.
+My other favorites are Brooks, Montrail, and Inov-8.

 Finding the perfect fit

 Everyone's feet are shaped a little different.
 Well known boot and hiking shoe companies are usually known for having a certain "overall fit".
 For example, some people swear by Merrells, I find they have flimsy "uppers" and are too roomy.
 Which proves my point that personal preference, foot shapes, along with the fit configurations of the various shoe brands, vary greatly.
 The best thing to do is try on a bunch of different pairs and see how they feel as best as you can in the store - imagine them on steep uneven terrain (REI stores have a great artificial rock ramp for practicing this).
 REI is also a great place to purchase the other layers mentioned in this post.
 Their staff are generally knowledgeable and willing to help.
 Happy shopping!